Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: Experiments

 \subsubsection{Cross-Entropy (CE) Optimization}

-The algorithm hyperparameters were first determined by cross entropy optimization (CE) \cite{Rubinstein04book}, largely following \cite{Botev13chapter}, using Gaussian distributions over the continuous DPW hyperparameters: \begin{enumerate} \item UCT exploration bonus $c$. \item Action progressive widening parameters $k_a$ and $\alpha_a$. \item Observation progressive widening parameters $k_o$ and $\alpha_o$. \end{enumerate} For AGMCTS, we also optimized over the Adam learning rate $\eta_{Adam}$, and the \textit{action update} distance threshold $T_{d_a}^{\min}$ only in the Light-Dark domains.
+The algorithm hyperparameters were first determined by cross entropy optimization (CE)~\cite{Rubinstein04book}, largely following~\cite{Botev13chapter}, using Gaussian distributions over the continuous DPW hyperparameters: \begin{enumerate} \item UCT exploration bonus $c$. \item Action progressive widening parameters $k_a$ and $\alpha_a$. \item Observation progressive widening parameters $k_o$ and $\alpha_o$. \end{enumerate} For AGMCTS, we also optimized over the Adam learning rate $\eta_{\text{Adam}}$.
+To ensure that the obtained parameters result in algorithms that do not cancel out the action gradients, we constrained the CE search space to the following condition: \begin{linenomath*}

-We used 150 parameter samples, 40 simulations for each parameter sample to determine its mean return, used 30 elite samples to fit the new distribution, with smoothing the new distribution's parameters: \begin{linenomath*}
+\end{linenomath*} This condition states that the number of action gradient optimization steps after $K^{\text{child}}_{\min}$, assuming all of the simulation budget has been put into a single action branch at the root, multiplied by the step size $\eta_{\text{Adam}}$, should be sufficient to reach at least $1\%$ of the maximum allowed action update distance $T_{d_{a}}^{\max}$.
+CE parameter samples that did not satisfy this condition were rejected.
+In the domains in which AGMCTS algorithms obtained worse performance than their non-gradient counterparts, we observed that cancelling this condition led to convergence to hyperparameters that effectively disabled the action gradients, and the performance matched that of the DPW/VPW counterpart algorithm.
+This suggests that in these domains, the action gradients were not beneficial to the planning performance.

-\end{linenomath*} where we chose $\alpha_\mu=0.8, \alpha_\Sigma=0.5$.
-When fine-tuning parameters based on previous runs, we used the previous mean and covariance as the starting point for the new CE optimization, with 80 parameter samples and 20 elite samples.
+We used 150 parameter samples, 40 simulations for each parameter sample to determine its mean return, used 30 elite samples to fit the new distribution, and smoothing the new distribution's parameters: \begin{linenomath*}